eskrav/udacity-machine-learning/capstone-project/capstone_report_template.md

 - _Have you thoroughly discussed how you will attempt to solve the problem?_
 - _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_-->

-The problem to be solved is to predict, from the point of view of a potential lender, whether a loan will be repaid, or not.
-This can be done in terms of probability of repayment, or a categorical determination by a model.
-This prolem concerns only historical loans, as the end status of loans currently in repayment is not known.
-Fundamentally, a lander will want to know whether or not a loan, given the demographic and other data available to them at the outset, is likely to be repaid.
+The problem I am aiming to solve is predicting, from the point of view of a potential lender, whether a loan will be repaid, or not.
+This can be done in terms of providing a probability of repayment, or a categorical prediction of whether the loan will be repaid.
+This problem can be addressed using the known end status of historical loans, as the end status of loans currently in repayment is not known.
+Generally, a lender will want to know whether or not a loan, given the demographic and other data available to them at the outset, is likely to be repaid.

-To this end, I built a classification model which predicts loan repayment status (whether the loan was in the end repaid, or not).
-The accuracy of the model is evaluated using metrics detailed below.
-The dataset contains a large number of features, many of which are correleated with one another, as shown in the exploratory analysis.
-To see if I can simplify the dataset, I use Princial Component Analysis (PCA) for dimensionality reduction.
+To this end, I built a classification model which predicts whether a loan will ultimately default, or be repaid.
+The accuracy of the model is evaluated using the metrics detailed below.
+The dataset also contains a large number of features, many of which are correlated with one another, as shown in the exploratory analysis.
+To see if I can simplify the feature set, I use Principal Component Analysis (PCA) for dimensionality reduction, selecting either the top 3 most important features (with the top 3 accounting for most of the variance), or the top 10.
+I similarly select either the top 10% of the most important features (those that account for the most variance), or the top 30%.

 The techniques I use are largely those accepted in determining credit risk - namely, ensemble methods such as random forests and boosting algorithms (in my case, AdaBoost and XGBoost).
 I also use Logistic Regression, as the easily interpretable results, which give the likelihood that particular loans will default, make it an attractive method.
-I use a grid analysis to determine optimal parameterization of the most promising model, given performance of the models with their default settings on the training and test datasets.
+I use a grid analysis to determine optimal parameterization of one the more promising models, chosen on the basis of model performance with default settings on the training and test datasets.

 ### Metrics
 <!--In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:
 - _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
 - _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_-->

-The evaluation metrics I am primarily concerned with are the following:
+The evaluation metrics I am primarily concerned with are the following, with a particular focus on precision:

 * Recall, which calculates how many of the completed loans are in fact labeled as completed:

 $$Recall = \frac{True Positive}{True Positive + False Negative}$$

 * Precision, which calculates how many of those loans labeled completed are, in fact, completed (as opposed to defaulted).
-This would appear to be the metric of most interest, as we are most concerned with predicting loans likely to default:
+This would appear to be the metric of most interest, as we are most concerned with predicting loans likely to default -- it is intuitively preferable that, all else being equal, a lender forego investing in a loan that may pay off, than invest in a loan relatively likely to default:

 $$Precision = \frac{True Positive}{True Positive + False Positive}$$